What Is FALD Blooming Or Halo Effect?

 Answer:

-On displays with Full-Array Local Dimming (FALD), blooming (also referred to as the halo effect) occurs when the light that’s illuminating a small object bleeds into the surrounding dimmed zones.
+On displays with full-array local dimming (FALD), blooming (also known as the halo effect) occurs when light from a bright object bleeds into surrounding dimmed zones.

-Unlike OLED displays which are self-emissive, LED monitors and TVs rely on a backlight to create the picture.
+Unlike self-emissive OLED displays, LED LCDs rely on a backlight to create the image.

-This means that LED-backlit displays cannot produce true blacks and that some light will always bleed/pass through the panel, which results in backlight bleeding or VA/IPS glow, depending on the panel type.
+This means that LED-backlit displays cannot produce true blacks, as some light will always pass through the panel, which results in backlight bleeding.

 What Is Local Dimming?